-Relics of WW2 on the Channel Islands Today
+Relics of WW II on the Channel Islands Today

 Just shy of the 75th anniversary of the Liberation, historian Dan Snow discovered a cache of artillery dumped at the bottom of a quarry, with many pieces believed to be in good condition.

-Books and Films Regarding the Channel Islands During WW2
+Books and Films Regarding the Channel Islands During WW II

-There are a host of non-fiction books, historical fiction novels, and films made regarding the impact World War 2 had on the Channel Islands.
+There are a host of non-fiction books, historical fiction novels, and films made regarding the impact World War II had on the Channel Islands.